test-kitchen/kitchen-dokken/README.md

 # kitchen2docker
 - This cookbook is used to spin up a dockerhost on Digital Ocean.
 - Berkshelf points to the 1.0 branch of the Docker cookbook
+- After the machine is done converging, run . bin/kitchen2docker to initialize your shell. docker info should report overlayfs, etc.
 - It contains two Dockerfiles used for building `chef` and `kitchen-cache` volume containers use by kitchen-dokken.
 - Run the build.sh scripts in dockerfiles.